Click-through and Conversion Analytics

 On this page

-Click-through and Conversion Analytics, only available on Enterprise plans, takes our out-of-the-box Search Analytics further, providing insight into what significant actions a user takes after performing a search.
-You can analyze two events:
+Click-through and Conversion Analytics takes our out-of-the-box Search Analytics further, providing insight into what significant actions a user takes after performing a search.
+Let’s look at these in detail and see how to implement it.

 - clicks - clicking on results

 - conversions - a single significant event that tracks which searches lead most often to that event.
-Any catchable UI event can be chosen as a conversion point.
+Any event can be chosen as a conversion point.

 This data is available by sending us events when your users click on a result or go to a certain page after a search.
 These events are sent by adding small bits of code to your application.